pub struct ManifestWriter {

 pub fn write_atomic(&mut self) -> Result<(), DocError>

-After processing all changes, write the changes to the manifest and lock to disk.
-This method should be called last, after processing any requested changes.
+Atomically writes the changes to the manifest and lock files on disk.
+This method should be called last, after all changes have been processed.

 Auto Trait Implementations§